gvcxm2j5KQbrnl/avalanches.wtf/_posts/2026-02-24-How-I-Built-And-Broke-My-Own-Windows-Server.md

 &nbsp;

 ## The Goal
-Active Directory is pretty much everywhere in the corporate world, so I wanted to get some hands-on time with it.
+Active Directory is pretty much everywhere in the corporate world.
 By building the whole thing myself, I can see how everything connects and, more importantly, what kind of small mistakes lead to a network getting compromised.

 <pre style="font-family: monospace; line-height: 1.2; background: #1e1e1e; padding: 20px; color: #a78bfa; border: 1px solid #333; border-radius: 5px;">
                                 The Lab Layout